himanshunaidu/data512/data-512-homework_1/README.md

 - Attribution: If you use or share this dataset, you must provide attribution to the Wikimedia Foundation.
 The attribution should include a reference to both the original source of the data (the Wikimedia Foundation) and this project.
 - Freely Accessible: The data must remain open and freely accessible to others, as per the terms of the Wikimedia Foundation.

+### Access Page View Data

+To code for accessing the page view data in [wp_rare_disease_article_views.ipynb](wp_rare_disease_article_views.ipynb) was developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
+This code is provided under the [Creative Commons](https://creativecommons.org) [CC-BY license](https://creativecommons.org/licenses/by/4.0/).

+Modifications to this code were made by Himanshu Naidu on October 5, 2024.

 ## Environment Setup

 To set up a Conda environment using the data512.yml file, follow these steps:

 1. Open a terminal or command prompt.
 2. Navigate to the directory where the data512.yml file is located.
-In this repository, it would be the root folder.
+For this project, it would be the data-512-homework_1 folder.

     Note: Switch to the main branch.